 Fraud for profit might be committed by the professionals in the industry who misrepresent, misstate, or forget related details about personal or (clienteles’) income and employment, debts and credit info; or property’s value (and/or its condition) – with the goal to maximize profits in a loan transaction.
 It is also necessary to note, that fraud for profit might be committed by any professional in a loan transaction chain, which includes: the real estate agent, builder, mortgage broker or loan officer, credit counselor, property inspector, real estate appraiser, title company, insurance agent, escrow agent and attorney!

 Professionals in such industries can also work in concert as a network, in order to defraud lenders, borrowers and underwriters – to share profits and maximize fees, in all of the mortgage related services.
 These actions are driven either by their aim to gain extra sales in commissions, or just to improve a position in investment.
 If you find yourself at the mercy of such a cabal, it may serve you better to seek legal council to address matters.
-Obviously, that status of your credit will be compromised, during such mishaps; so, you have the option to have a written explanation added to your credit report – giving a detailed explanation of your misrepresented debt; the structure of the letter should be similar to a goodwill letter.
-Go to http://deletebadcredit.org/shortcuts/the-easy-way for instruction on how this is written.
+Obviously, that status of your credit will be compromised, pitting you against Lvnv Funding Company or some other debt collector; during such mishaps, you have the option to have a written explanation added to your credit report – giving a detailed explanation of your misrepresented debt; the structure of the letter should be similar to a goodwill letter.
+Go online for instruction on how this is written.

 Usual Mortgage Fraud Scams and Schemes